Crashededed/ML-Powered_File_Prioritization_Engine/README.md

  Fully compatible with **UTF-16 filenames** (essential for diverse environments containing Hebrew, Russian, or specialized symbols).

 - **Sub-Millisecond Dwell Time:**
- By avoiding file I/O (reading content), the payload can scan an entire workstation in seconds, significantly reducing the window for EDR detection.
+ By avoiding file I/O (reading content), the payload can scan an entire workstation in seconds, significantly reducing the risk of detection.

 - **Standalone Execution:**
  The payload is compiled into a single executable with no external dependencies, ensuring it can run on any Windows machine without leaving a trace of Python or C++ runtime libraries.